lmfit/uncertainties/doc/user_guide.rst

   >>> print 2*numpy.array([ufloat((1, 0.01)), ufloat((2, 0.1))])
   [2.0+/-0.02 4.0+/-0.2]

-Thus, basic operations on arrays (multiplication, summation,…) can be performed transparently.
+Thus, the usual operations on Numpy arrays (multiplication, addition, :func:`sum` method, etc.) can be performed transparently even when the arrays contain numbers with uncertainties.

 :doc:`More complex operations on NumPy arrays <numpy_guide>` can be performed through the dedicated :mod:`uncertainties.unumpy` module.